Anyone Can Fall in Love

-"Anyone Can Fall in Love" is a song, released in 1986, by EastEnders actress Anita Dobson, who played the character of Angie Watts.
-The song was released as a single, reaching #4 in the UK Singles Chart.
+"Anyone Can Fall in Love" is a song featuring words set to the EastEnders theme tune, released in 1986 by EastEnders actress Anita Dobson, who played the character of Angie Watts.
+The song was released as a single, reaching No. 4 in the UK Singles Chart.

 The song also features on the album The Simon May Collection and the Peggy's Theme EP, both released in 2010.